Oksydan/falcon/README.md

 `dev`  | Script that run `webpack dev server` that watch for changes in files and loading them w/o page reload.
 Script will open your store in browser with port in url, you have to remove it and refresh page. **Assets optimization not included**.
 `scss-fix`  | Script that run `stylelint` and fix minor issues in code.
 `eslint-fix`  | Script that run `eslint` and fix minor issues in code.

+## Contribution

+Any kind of contribution is welcome.
+Make pull request on develop branch but make sure to create an issue before submitting.